 It is therefore imperative that we consider future generations and reduce our use of these precious resources, both during construction and during the lifetime of the building.

 With whole life cycle engineering, the initial design for a building has to be economic on resources whilst not adversely increasing the cost for the developer.
-New rules require buildings to display their sustainability credentials and as energy efficient buildings cost less to operate and maintain they can command a premium, whether selling or renting.
+New rules require buildings to display their sustainability credentials.
+As energy efficient buildings cost less to operate and maintain, they can command a premium, whether selling or renting.

-BREEAM is becoming common place on both new build and refurbishment schemes and the Daniel Connal Partnership has wide experience of dealing with this and providing the necessary information to the assessing bodies.
-We understand the importance of becoming involved with the assessment particulars at an early stage in the development to ensure compliance on completion.
+BREEAM is becoming common place on both new build and refurbishment schemes.
+Daniel Connal Partnership has comprehensive experience of working with this requirement and providing the necessary information to the assessing bodies.
+We understand the importance of becoming involved with the assessment particulars at an early stage in the development of a project to ensure compliance on completion.